 I wanted the incentive of a tournament behind the course, so there's

 This is all aimed at students of a January-term class.
-The bulk of this
+The

 had to be absorbed by the students in about 2.5 weeks (two lectures and